- Faculty member at Chinese University of Hong Kong and Tsinghua University (Beijing)

 Lin graduated from Harvard College and earned a PhD from the University of Hong Kong.
 Previously, she was a partner at Goldman Sachs, where she led the firm’s private equity and venture capital efforts in Asia.
 She spearheaded the firm’s investments in many technology start-ups and was a founding board member of the Alibaba Group and the Semiconductor Manufacturing International Corporation.
 She also specialized in the privatization of state-owned enterprises in China and Singapore.

-Lin currently serves on the boards of Goldman Sachs Asia Bank, Langham Hospitality Investments, and Mercuries Life Insurance.
+Lin currently serves on the boards of Goldman Sachs Asia Bank, Langham Hospitality Investments, Mercuries Life Insurance, and Swire Pacific Limited.
 She is also a director of the Focused Ultrasound Foundation and was appointed by the Hong Kong government as a member of the Committee for Pacific Economic Cooperation.